 The Council surveys the use of units and vacancy rates in the Town Centre and the District and Local Centres annually.
 The purpose of also surveying the retail parks is that this completes the picture in terms of the pattern of retail provision across the Borough.
-The survey of retail parks was last undertaken in 20042, although an internal review was conducted in 2009.
+The first survey of retail parks since 2004 was published in February 2015, although an internal review was conducted in 2009.